 The challenge: How can an organization effectively plan on cadence, with all teams and team members present, when the budget can’t cover everyone traveling to a single location?

-The solution: Conduct remote PI Planning using Scaled Agile Framework® (SAFe®).
+The solution: Conduct remote PI Planning using the Scaled Agile Framework® (SAFe®).

 What: B2B e-commerce portal re-platform project.